-Asbury University’s living and learning community is an ideal setting for a rigorous curricular experience reflecting the depth of studies exploring the origin and implications of human value.
-This intellectual and moral exploration is anchored within the rich perspective of historic, orthodox Christianity.
+Asbury University’s living and learning community is an ideal setting for an integrative, rigorous, curricular experience reflecting the width and depth of studies and programs exploring the origin and implications of human value.
+The program will ever-aspire to comprehend more fully and accurately the Imago Dei and to educate students in light of this truth so that they may live virtuous lives and serve others more abundantly.

 The Honors Program honors@asbury.edu